trigram-mrp/fractureiser/README.md

 # Modded Minecraft Malware "fractureiser"
+*Pardon our dust, documentation not finalized*

+This is a living document that is being edited by multiple people about a developing situation.

+We apologize for the inconvenience of any formatting issues, this means that some sections may be messy.

 ## What?
 `fractureiser` is a [Virus](https://en.wikipedia.org/wiki/Computer_virus) found in several Minecraft projects uploaded to CurseForge and CraftBukkit's dev website.
 The malware is embedded in multiple mods, some of which were added to highly popular modpacks.